anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 from conflict with the other identifiers with respect to their syntax and semantics.

-Note that this document does not update the guidance from [@!RFC9083, Section 4.1] regarding "/help" responses and the "rdapConformance" array.
+Note that this document does not update the guidance from [@!RFC9083, section 4.1] regarding "/help" responses and the "rdapConformance" array.

 When a server implementation supports multiple extensions, it is